 Ben Rabinowitz Award

 Given in honor of former Whitman College President Tom Cronin, the Ben Rabinowitz Award assists students with demonstrated leadership skills who wish to implement new projects or learning opportunities that promote compassion in medicine or politics and enrich the campus community.
+This year the Award will be $3000.

 The recipient(s) of this award are required to present the outcome of their project either in the following semester or within one year of winning the award, whichever is most appropriate.